structurizr/export/README.md

 # Structurizr exporters

-This library provides the ability to export the model and views defined in a Structurizr workspace to a number of formats, including:
+This library provides the ability to export the model and views defined in a Structurizr workspace to a number of formats, including PlantUML and C4-PlantUML, Mermaid, DOT, WebSequenceDiagrams, and Ilograph.

-- PlantUML and C4-PlantUML
-- Mermaid
-- DOT
-- WebSequenceDiagrams
-- Ilograph

 - [Structurizr DSL demo page](https://structurizr.com/dsl) (demo of export formats)
 - [Documentation](https://docs.structurizr.com/export)